polterguy/lizzie/README.md

 your own DSL or _"Domain Specific programming Languages"_.
 Lizzie hence easily lends itself to richer rule based engines, and similar domain specific problems.

+## What is a "Symbolic Delegate"?

+A Symbolic Delegate is a .Net delegate that is dynamically looked up during runtime, from a dictionary of delegates with the same signature, where the key is a string.
+This allows you to dynamically wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your key.
+Hence; _"Symbolic Delegates"_.

 Lizzie is still not finished, but will probably be released in the near future.